ettoreciarcia/personal-website-hugo/content/publication/26-network-overlay/index.md

 ## 6. Add a GUI to Headscale

-Managing from the CLI is fine, but... there's a UI!
+CLI is fine, but why not use a UI?

 Use [headscale-ui](https://github.com/gurucomputing/headscale-ui) + Caddy as reverse proxy